ethereum-optimism/specs/specs/interop/token-bridging.md

 Without a standardized security model, bridged assets may not be fungible with each other.
-The `SuperchainERC20` standard is a set of properties allowing ERC20 to be fungible across the Superchain using the official `InteropStandardBridge`.
+The `SuperchainERC20` standard is a set of properties allowing ERC20 to be fungible across the Superchain using the official `SuperchainERC20Bridge`.
-The `InteropStandardBridge` is a predeploy that builds on the messaging protocol as the most trust-minimized bridging solution.
+The `SuperchainERC20Bridge` is a predeploy that builds on the messaging protocol as the most trust-minimized bridging solution.

 ## `SuperchainERC20` standard

 The standard will build on top of ERC20 and include the following properties:

-1. Give `mint` and `burn` rights to the `InteropStandardBridge`.
+1. Give `mint` and `burn` rights to the `SuperchainERC20Bridge`.
 2. Be deployed at the same address on every chain in the Superchain.

-The first property will allow the `InteropStandardBridge` to have a liquidity guarantee, which would not be possible in a model based on lock/unlock.
+The first property will allow the `SuperchainERC20Bridge` to have a liquidity guarantee, which would not be possible in a model based on lock/unlock.
 Liquidity availability is fundamental to achieving fungibility.

 The second property removes the need for cross-chain access control lists.
-Otherwise, the `InteropStandardBridge` would need a way to verify if the tokens they mint on destination correspond to the tokens that were burned on source.
+Otherwise, the `SuperchainERC20Bridge` would need a way to verify if the tokens they mint on destination correspond to the tokens that were burned on source.
 Same address abstracts away cross-chain validation.